TOP 9 PIANO-BUYER QUESTIONS 2023

 Steinert Tip: For more information about what happens to pianos as they age, see: http://msteinert.com/blog/new-vs-used-steinway/

 8. Can I get a better price?

 Price should reflect actual value, as the price of anything is established by its true value.
-Assuming the honesty of the seller, if a piano is discounted, that is its true value at that point in time.
+Assuming the seller's honesty, if a piano is discounted, that is its true value at that point in time.

-Other piano stores and brands, notably Steinway, and M. Steinert & Sons, do not engage in such strategies and any price discounts will be done only for legitimate reasons such as length of time in inventory, true current condition, maintenance history, availability, etc.
+Other piano stores and brands, notably Steinway, and M. Steinert & Sons, do not engage in such strategies.
+Any price discounts will be done only for legitimate reasons such as length of time in inventory, true current condition, maintenance history, availability, etc.